iPhone's Face ID isn't perfect, but you can make it better

 But after a few weeks, the frequency of failures decreased.
 Face ID is designed to improve the more you use it.
 But something else changed, too.
 It got more reliable because I learned to better maneuver the phone.

-For anyone new to Face ID and upgrading to the iPhone XS, iPhone XS Max and iPhone XR, prepare for a bit of a learning curve.
+For anyone new to Face ID and upgrading to the iPhone XS, iPhone XS Max ($1,100 at Sprint) and iPhone XR, prepare for a bit of a learning curve.

 Take for instance the awkward dance of using Apple Pay, which uses Face ID to authenticate purchases.
 I felt like such a dork trying to pay with my face, holding up the line fumbling with my phone, looking like I'm trying to take a selfie just to get my morning coffee.